youjmi/Read-Me_Generator/README.md

 ```
 node index.js
 ```
 Once that is invoked, the user's terminal will proceed with a variety of different questions that will help create the README.
-If you choose to skip and not add any input you, are allowed to do so by pressing ENTER, however I do want to make note that I have no allowed that for 3 of my questions.
+If you choose to skip and not add any input you, are allowed to do so by pressing ENTER, however I do want to make note that I have not allowed that for 3 of my questions.

 For these 3 questions I have incorporated a VALIDATE function with an If/Else statemnt inside it so that if an input isnt added, then to send a message via CONSOLE.LOG.